-Can I get into Northern Michigan University?
-The school has a 74% acceptance rate.
-Last year, 4,591 out of 6,173 applicants were admitted making Northern Michigan University a moderately competitive school to get into with a strong chance of acceptance if you meet the requirements.
-Academically, it has moderate requirements for admission test scores, generally admitting students who score in the top 53 percent.
+How hard is it to get into Northern Michigan University and can I get accepted?
+The school has a 66% acceptance rate ranking it #11 in Michigan for lowest rate of acceptance.
+Last year, 5,035 out of 7,677 applicants were admitted making Northern Michigan University a moderately competitive school to get into with a strong chance of acceptance if you meet the requirements.
+Academically, it has average requirements for admission test scores, generally admitting students who score in the top 58 percent.
 Northern Michigan University typically accepts and attracts "B" average high school students.
-Only 33% of those admitted chose to enroll in the school.
+Only 32% of those admitted chose to enroll in the school.

 |SAT Test||25th Percentile Score|